Café Procope

-Marie Antoinette and Napoleon are known to have frequented the restaurant.

 Background

-Cutò first apprenticed under the leadership of an Armenian immigrant named Pascal who had a kiosk (une loge de la limonade, lemonade stand) on rue de Tournon selling refreshments, including lemonade and coffee.
+Procopio Cutò first apprenticed under the leadership of an Armenian immigrant named Pascal who had a kiosk (une loge de la limonade, lemonade stand) on rue de Tournon selling refreshments, including lemonade and coffee.
 Pascal's attempt at such a business in Paris was not successful and he went to London in 1675, leaving the stall to Procopio.

 History

 Cutò relocated his kiosk in 1686 to rue des Fossés-Saint-Germain-des-Prés.
 At the beginning, it was referred to as an "antre" (cavern or cave) because it was so dark inside, even when there was bright sunshine outside.
 Cutò purchased a bath house and had its unique fixtures removed; he installed in his new café items now standard in modern European cafés (crystal chandeliers, wall mirrors, marble tables).

 It was a place where gentlemen of fashion might drink coffee, the exotic beverage that had previously been served in taverns, or eat a sorbet, served up in porcelain cups by waiters in exotic "Armenian" garb.
 The escorted ladies, who appeared at the Café Procope in its earliest days, soon disappeared.

 In 1689, the Comédie-Française opened its doors in a theatre across the street from his café – hence the street's modern name.
 By this stroke of fortune, the café attracted many actors, writers, musicians, poets, philosophers, revolutionaries, statesmen, scientists, dramatists, stage artists, playwrights, and literary critics.
 It was to the Procope, on 18 December 1752, that Rousseau retired, before the performance of Narcisse, his last play, had even finished, saying publicly how boring it all was on the stage, now that he had seen it mounted.

 It was the unexampled mix of habitués that surprised visitors, though no-one remarked on the absence of women.
 Louis, chevalier de Mailly, in Les Entretiens des caffés, 1702, remarked:

 In 1702, Cutò changed his name to the gallicized François Procope, and renamed the business to Café Procope, the name by which it is still known today.
 Prior to that, it had been known only as the "boutique at the sign of the Holy Shroud of Turin", which was the name of the previous business at the location.

 Throughout the 18th century, the brasserie Procope was the meeting place of the intellectual establishment, and of the nouvellistes of the scandal-gossip trade, whose remarks at Procope were repeated in the police reports.
 Not all the Encyclopédistes drank forty cups of coffee a day like Voltaire, who mixed his with chocolate, but they all met at Café Procope, as did Benjamin Franklin, John Paul Jones and Thomas Jefferson.

 There are words above the door at Cutò's establishment that read: Café à la Voltaire.
 Voltaire is known to have said, "Ice cream is exquisite.
 What a pity it isn’t illegal."

 The birthplace of the Encyclopédie, conceived by Denis Diderot and Jean le Rond d'Alembert, is said to be at Café Procope.